agnelvishal/Condense.press/README.md

 A better way to pick news articles.
 ===========================

-News apps like Google News, Flipboard, BBC, Inshorts show trending articles written a day or two back.
+News apps like Google News, Flipboard, BBC, Inshorts shows trending articles written a day or two back.
 If say there are hundred articles written in a day, these news apps pick just a few of them.
 It is a time saving feature.
 But they lack a key flexibility.

 Consider you haven’t read any news for the last 1 month or 1 year.
 If you open any of the news apps or news websites, you will still be shown trending articles written a day or two back and not last month or last year.